wojciech12/article_WIP/article.md

 Step 1.
 DevOps Culture, e.g., move all the traditional show stoppers to the left of the software development process.
 Test in the small project, the DevOps way.

 Step 2.
 Homework.
-When moving existing applications.
+When moving existing applications (patrz wyżej ^).

 0. Do not lift&shift immediately
 1. Review existing applications, machines, servers